Skip to content

 Theresa MacPhail is an assistant professor in the science and technology studies program at the Stevens Institute of Technology.
 Browse her previous columns on writing and academic work here.

-Read other items in this Are You Writing? package.
+Read other items in Are You Writing?.

 We welcome your thoughts and questions about this article.
 Please email the editors or submit a letter for publication.